Fishkeeping: The process

 A well-balanced tank contains organisms that metabolize the waste products of other inhabitants.
 Nitrogenous waste is metabolized in aquaria by a group of bacteria known as nitrifiers (genus Nitrosomonas).
 Nitrifying bacteria metabolize ammonia into nitrite, which is highly toxic to fish, even at low concentrations.
 Another type of bacteria (genus Nitrospira), converts this nitrite into the less toxic compound, nitrate.
-(Members of genus Nitrobacter were once thought to fill the role of Nitrospira, and they may appear in "jump start" kits.
-Although Nitrobacter species could theoretically fill the same niche as Nitrospira, it has recently been found that Nitrobacter are not present in detectable levels in established aquaria, while Nitrospira is plentiful.)
 This process represents a portion of the nitrogen cycle.

 In a planted aquarium, aquatic plants also metabolize ammonium and nitrate as nutrients, removing them from the water column primarily through leaf surfaces.
 Plants remove some nutrients through their roots, either in or at the substrate level or via aerial roots floating in the water.
 Additional nitrogen and other nutrients are also made available for root uptake by decomposing organic matter in the substrate as well as the breakdown of mulm.
 While very small amounts of rotting foliage may be allowed to decompose and cycle nitrogen back into a planted aquarium, in practice aquarists will prune and remove substantial amounts of plant litter.